security-force-monitor/research-handbook/source/units.rst

 **Guidance on use**

-This field is used to store information about a :ref:`Location` at which the unit has infrastructure, or as operated.
+This field is used to store information about a :ref:`Locations` at which the unit has infrastructure, or as operated.
 The value included in this field must be taken from ``location:humane_id_admin``.
 For further guidance on the creation, management and use of Locations visit the :ref:`Locations` documentation.

 Unit: Location First Cited Date